AndrewRoe34/quick-sched/README.md

 str: “Hello World”
 flag: false
 ```
-Whenever a variable is attempting to hold an object instance, it must attach the ‘:’ to the end of its name.
+Whenever a variable is attempting to hold an object instance, you must attach the ‘:’ to the end of its name.
 Thankfully, memory is dynamic here and allows for switching of types with storage like the following:
 ```
 c1: card(“Calc 3”)
 c1: “This is some string”